What can I do if I have a slow speed when connecting to the Deco network?

 1. If you want to make a speed test on a mobile device, we recommend to run the Ookla speedtest.net app to check the internet speed.
 To ensure you’re connected to the nearest Deco when doing a speed test, please turn the mobile device’s Wi-Fi off and on again after it moves to a new location.

-3. If the client experiences slow Wi-Fi speed issue while connected to the slave Deco, move the slave Deco closer to the main Deco and ensure there are no/fewer obstacles between the main Deco and slave Deco.
+3. If the client experiences a slow Wi-Fi speed issue while connected to the satellite Deco, move the satellite deco closer to the main Deco and ensure there are no/fewer obstacles between the main Deco and satellite Deco.
 If it doesn’t make sense, reboot all the Deco units for a try.

-If the above suggestions can’t solve your problem, it’s suggested to contact TP-Link support.
+If the above suggestions can’t solve your problem, please check the link speed on your wireless clients: https://www.tp-link.com/en/support/faq/2265/ and take screenshots of all the link speed and speed test to contact TP-Link support.